 Learn how the unprecedented breadth, depth, and precision of immune repertoire analysis is significantly transforming various areas of biomedical sciences.

-Modulation and modification of the adaptive immune system has become a powerful weapon to combat cancer.
+Modulation and modification of cells of the adaptive immune system has become a powerful weapon to combat cancer.

-High-throughput analysis of immune repertoires will contribute to elucidate the mechanistic insights involved in autoimmunity development, driving the development of novel therapies and improved diagnostics.
+High-throughput analysis of immune repertoires has contributed to the elucidation of mechanistic underpinings of autoimmunity, driving the development of novel therapies and better diagnostics.

-Auto-immune diseases affect 3% of the global population and this number has been increasing over the past decades.
-The specific adaptive immune responses that are mounted during an autoimmune reaction leave a molecular imprint on the repertoire of antibodies that entails valuable information.
-High-throughput analysis of immune repertoires is transforming our understanding of auto-immune responses and will generate important mechanistic insights, guiding the development of novel therapies and improved diagnostics.
+Autoimmune diseases affect 3% of the global population and this number has been increasing over the past decades.
+Autoimmune reactions are caused by specific immune responses which leave a molecular imprint on the B cell repertoire.
+These imprints contain valuable information which can be extracted though high-throughput analysis of immune repertoires.
+Repertoire sequencing has the potential to transform our understanding of autoimmune responses by generating important mechanistic insights, ultimately improving diagnostics and guiding the development of novel therapies.

-Organ, tissue and stem cell transplantations save thousands of lives each year.
-Immune rejection poses the most formidable barrier to successful transplantation and often requires transplant recipients to take lifelong immunosuppressive drugs, making them highly susceptible to opportunistic infections.
-Immune repertoire analysis allows us to identify, track and monitor individual clones, shedding light on the ongoing immune responses during and after transplantation.
-By elucidating the immunological disparity between the donor and recipient, we can improve donor-recipient matching (alleviating the risk of rejection), diagnosis and treatment strategies.
+Organ, tissue, and stem cell transplantations save thousands of lives each year.
+Immune rejection poses a barrier to successful transplantation and often requires transplant recipients to take lifelong immunosuppressive drugs, making them highly susceptible to opportunistic infections.
+Immune repertoire analysis enables the identification and tracking of clones involved in the graft versus host response ocurring after transplantation.
+This information can aid in more accurate prognosis, tailoring treatment strategies and, eventually, the development of targeted drugs with less side-effects.

-Immune repertoire analyses are ideally suited to extensively characterize and visualize the complexity and plasticity of the most dynamic system of the human body – the immune system
+Immune repertoire analyses are ideally suited to dissect and help untangle the complexity and plasticity of the immune system, as well as its function and – most importantly – disfunction.